Branches of science: Systems theory

 Systems theory is the transdisciplinary study of systems in general, to elucidate principles that can be applied to all types of systems in all fields of research.
 The term does not yet have a well-established, precise meaning, but systems theory can reasonably be considered a specialization of systems thinking and a generalization of systems science.
 The term originates from Bertalanffy's General System Theory (GST) and is used in later efforts in other fields, such as the action theory of Talcott Parsons and the sociological autopoiesis of Niklas Luhmann.

 In this context the word systems is used to refer specifically to self-regulating systems, i.e. that are self-correcting through feedback.
-Self-regulating systems are found in nature, including the physiological systems of our body, in local and global ecosystems, and climate.
+Self-regulating systems are found in nature, including the physiological systems of the human body, in local and global ecosystems, and climate.

 Decision theory

 Decision theory (or the theory of choice not to be confused with choice theory) is the study of an agent's choices.
 Decision theory can be broken into two branches: normative decision theory, which analyzes the outcomes of decisions or determines the optimal decisions given constraints and assumptions, and descriptive decision theory, which analyzes how agents actually make the decisions they do.

-Decision theory is closely related to the field of game theory and is an interdisciplinary topic, studied by economists, statisticians, psychologists, biologists, political and other social scientists, philosophers, and computer scientists.
+Decision theory is closely related to the field of game theory and is an interdisciplinary topic, studied by economists, statisticians, psychologists, biologists, political and other social scientists, philosophers, and computer.

 Empirical applications of this rich theory are usually done with the help of statistical and econometric methods.

 Theoretical computer science

 Theoretical computer science (TCS) is a subset of general computer science and mathematics that focuses on more mathematical topics of computing, and includes the theory of computation.

 It is difficult to circumscribe the theoretical areas precisely.
-The ACM's Special Interest Group on Algorithms and Computation Theory (SIGACT) provides the following description:
+The ACM's (Association for Computing Theory) Special Interest Group on Algorithms and Computation Theory (SIGACT) provides the following description: